daita-sur/TheLeanProgrammer.github.io/_posts/2021-02-06-nine-steps-for-recognition.md

 When you stay relevant to the topic, value others’ time, and share ideas for growth, they will implicitly start respecting you.

 ## 5. Be generous

 >  “You have not lived today until you have done something for someone who can never repay you.” — John Bunyan

 ![Photo by [Elaine Casap](https://unsplash.com/@ecasap?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/generous?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/2000/0*-_jziSc37Mjw3Cws)

 Generosity is the first requirement for building strong relations.

-When you do something for others, without expecting anything in return, you earn their respect.
+When you do something for others, without expecting anything in return, you earn respect.

 Ask yourself,